Shivi011-M/Data_Driven_Finance_Projects/README.md

 ## Overview

 This project presents an end-to-end financial analysis of Infosys Ltd. using SQL for structured data analysis and Power BI for interactive visualization.
-The objective was to evaluate the company’s growth, profitability, and earnings quality using real-world financial analytics techniques similar to those used by financial analysts and consulting professionals.
+The objective was to evaluate the company’s growth, profitability, and earnings quality using real-world financial analytics techniques.

-The project combines database querying, financial ratio analysis, and business storytelling through dashboards to simulate an analyst-style case study.
+The project combines database querying, financial ratio analysis, and business storytelling through dashboards.

 ## Objectives